 To my taste this one is a representative example.
 It’s well-balanced and the alcohol is shrouded in tastes of honey, melon, lemon, and vanilla.
 The nose is flowery and pleasant, while the finish is like the lingering of a nice dessert.

-This is a fine sipping tequila, something that you could use in cocktails (especially at the Mexican price), but it’s a perfectly good one to pass around and pour into nice talavera cups.
+This is a versatile one for all occasions.
+It’s something that you could use in cocktails (especially at the Mexican price), but it’s also a good sipping tequila, a perfectly good one to pass around and pour into nice talavera cups.
 No sangrita required, but it wouldn’t hurt.

 If you buy it in the right store or at duty free, the box looks to have switched from a circular one to a square one.
 All well and good, though the giant “CAZ” on the side comes off as kind of odd.

-It’s distributed by Bacardi, so it’s easy to find in the USA.
+It’s distributed by Bacardi, so it’s easy to find Cazadores Tequila in the USA.
 See more at the company website.